casimir-one/frontend/README.md

 ## DEIP-Modules

-DEIP Modules is a monorepository implemented based on [Lerna](https://github.com/lerna/lerna) with many npm packages used as a building material for the portal.
+The DEIP Modules is a monorepository implemented based on [Lerna](https://github.com/lerna/lerna) with many npm packages used as a building material for the portal.
 The repository already contains all the necessary tools for development.
 Install some modules globally, if you want to manage some processes more subtly.

 ```
 npm install -g npm-check-updates lerna